I giorni dell'arcobaleno: Background

 Described as "minimalist, graceful and lyrical", the song is a nostalgic ballad, with Di Bari singing to a woman about her childhood, which she gave up by taking a lover at a very young age; and while this action, being a passage into adulthood, made her appear "cool" before her more innocent peers and transformed her into a self-assured young woman, she did in fact forsake what was – or could have been – "the best time" of her life.
 The lyrics of the song underwent several censorship changes, including the raising of the girl's age by three years, and the suppression of a verse referring to previous romantic experiences.

+The song was released as a single with the song "Era di primavera" as the B side.

 At Eurovision

 The song was performed twelfth on the night of the Eurovision Song Contest, following 's Milestones with "Falter im Wind" and preceding 's Tereza Kesovija with "Muzika i ti").
 At the close of voting, it had received 92 points, placing it 6th in a field of 18.

 It was succeeded as Italian representative at the 1973 contest by Massimo Ranieri with "Chi sarà con te".